-So the final part of this three part series focuses on the latter part of Joseph’s life.
+So the next part of this series focuses on the most obviously fruitful part of Joseph’s life.
 Last time (link) we left Joseph aged 30 as he entered the Pharoah’s service as Prime Minister.
-Joseph lived a further 80 years and died at the good old age of 110.
-By then he had seen the third generation of his son Ephraim’s children and the grandchildren of Manasseh (Genesis 50:2-3).
 It is apt that we come to these years now while we continue to process the seemingly never ending series of COVID19 induced restrictions.
 Joseph himself also orchestrated heavy restrictions on the people of Egypt as they fought to store way enough food to help save their lives during the coming famine.
 Joseph for us is a fantastic example of someone who worked within the confines of his situation for the sake of others.
-In contrast to the learning years (0-17) and maturing years (17-30) these latter years were very different for Joseph.
+In contrast to the learning years (0-17) and maturing years (17-30) these next years were very different for Joseph.
 In that time he brought his family together and brought reconciliation, he worked hard to work out his strategic plan to ensure the survival of Egypt during the famine and he invested deeply in the next generation.

 1. Family Matters